 Good Bacteria for Dogs and Cats

-Born sterile, the gut is seeded with good bacteria from mom shortly after birth.
+Puppies and kittens are born sterile, the gut is seeded with good bacteria from mom shortly after birth.
 Mom’s cleaning and mothering starts the transfer of good bacteria to the newborn.
 Nursing and continued cleaning by mom repeatedly adds bacteria that aids in digestion and intestinal health throughout the nursing period.
 Using a safe disinfectant such as Chlorhexidine around the babies keeps environmental bacterial and fungal infection in check.
 Less exposure helps prevent bacteria from affecting the babies in a negative way.

 Healthy bacteria are constantly killed and quickly replaced in the normal gut.
 Stomach acid, antibiotics, products that contain alcohol or just stress can upset bacterial balance in the gut.
 There is a constant struggle for good bacteria to keep the bad bacteria from dominating and causing disease.
 Some bad bacteria will get swallowed, especially with pets that like to chew, and the GI immune system must deal with them.